kelvinsekx/portfolio/src/content/articles/react-state/index.md

 <div class="borderTop"><div>

-At first we will make the blogsData variable empty, if you reload the browser the BlogRow component should be empty.
+At first we will make the blogsData variable empty, if you reload the browser the BlogRow component should be empty too.

 ```javascript
 ...